Celebrating excellence in literacy programmes across Kent

 The Kent Literacy Awards showcases initiatives that develop children and teens’ reading, writing, speaking and listening skills.
 Nominations are accepted from teachers, support staff and management at primary and secondary schools in Kent, Medway, Bromley and Bexley.

-Nominations officially open on March 1 and culminate with an awards celebration at Hempstead House Hotel, Sittingbourne at the end of June each year.
-There will be a fundraising raffle, with proceeds raised from the Kent Literacy Awards go to support reading projects in the region.
+Usually nominations officially open on 1 March and culminate with an awards celebration at Hempstead House Hotel at Bapchild (near Sittingbourne) in July each year.
+The event includes a fundraising raffle with proceeds raised from the Kent Literacy Awards going to support reading projects in the region.

 The list of categories in full:

 Best Circle Time; Best home reading initiative; Most engaging writing topic; Most effective use of IT to enhance writing; Most effective use of IT to enhance reading; Best initiative to encourage speaking and listening skills; Best use of drama to promote writing, speaking and listening skills; Best use of art or poetry; Most successful programme for engaging pupils with English as second language; Most engaging writing competition or theme; Best use of cross curricular reading opportunities; Best use of cross curricular writing; Best promotion of reading for pleasure; Best School Library; Most inspiring book corner; Most engaging book week theme; Best reward scheme; Best speaking competition or debating club.

 For more information on Kent Literacy Awards, take a look at last year’s awards brochure at the above link, or email queries to firstname.lastname@example.org

 Kent Literacy Awards is staged as a fundraising event to support the educational services delivered by Inspire Schools / KM Charity Team in south east schools.
 No charge is made to submit a nomination, but funds raised through corporate sponsorship are used to support our work.